giordano-lucas/dex-cyclic-arbitrage/index.md

 {% include_relative figures/clustering/Entropy_of_token_distribution_within_each_cluster_train_small.html %}

+{% include_relative figures/liquid/clustering/token_distribution_train_small.html %}

 At first sight, it already looks quite promising.
+We can group cluster together in terms of behaviour.
+There are two main trends :

+1. Profitable clusters (group `A`): `1` `2`, `3`, `4`, `9`, `10`, `12`, `13`, `14`
+2. Less profitable clusters (group `B`): `5` `6`, `7`, `8`, `11` and `15`

-Let's dive into the details:
+Let's dive into the details :

-1. Cluster `0` appears to be the one generating the larger amount of profits, with slightly better profitability but nothing astonishing.
+1. Group `A` appears to be the one generating the larger amount of profits, with slightly better profitability but nothing astonishing.
-2. On the contrary, cluster `1` is below average in terms of profits.
+2. On the contrary, group `B` is below average in terms of profits.
 3. There is no outstanding differences in terms of profitability across clusters.
 However, one should note that the global average is already at `95%` which shows that most of the cycles are profitable anyway.
-4. Cluster `0` contains more data points than the others.
-When it comes to the token distribution, it is more random than the rest (see large entropy and low median), perhaps a catch-all cluster ?
+4. Clusters `2` and `12` (which below to group `A`) contain far more data points than the others.
+5. When it comes to the token distribution entropy, group `A` is more random than the rest.
+However there is not clear different in terms of the median distribution across groups.
-5. Cluster `3` has a very large median and low entropy for its token distribution.
-It is also the second most profitable cluster.
-We can understand that it is likely to always use the same tokens to generate high returns.
-Given the fact that it contains a relatively small number of tokens, we should definitely investigate it further.
+6. The full token distribution plots shows that clusters grouped together (`A` and `B`) follow a similar distribution.
+For instance, for group `B`, there is not bulk at the very left but rather a smaller bulk around mid-right.
+Since we are dealing with a less profitable group, by hovering the plot, we may be able to indentify tokens that do not have a very good overall performance.

 In the following set of plots, the same metrics are recomputed but this time on the test set.
 Interestingly, the conclusions that were drawn for the train set can be extended for the test, demonstrating some degree of predictability/persistence.